bentrevett/pytorch-image-classification/README.md

 To install PyTorch, see installation instructions on the [PyTorch website](pytorch.org).

-The instructions to install PyTorch should also detail how to install TorchVision but can also be installed via:
+The instructions to install PyTorch should also detail how to install torchvision but can also be installed via:

 ``` bash
 pip install torchvision